 Sleep is nice, but sometimes my best hours for packing were 4:30 a.m. – 7:30 a.m. while my youngest kids were still asleep.
 I would also work during about a one hour naptime for my little ones with the older children's help.
-My husband would work while I was doing the bedtime routine and later into the night from 7:00 p.m. to 11:00 p.m.
+My husband would work on moving while I was doing the bedtime routine and later into the night from 7:00 p.m. to 11:00 p.m.
 I would go to bed at the same time as my children.
 Often we would have older children help as well.
 This would give us a total of eight hours of at least one person working on this huge task.
 I hope that helps you to see how you can find time, even in a large homeschooling family.

 Pay attention to what you are doing, how much time it takes, and think if there is a better way that will save time even if it costs a few dollars more.
 I give a few of these time-saving tips below, but only you know what your situation is like and how you are spending your time.
 Get rid of time wasters.

 Keep in mind what is NOT a time waster: God, spouse, children, other family members who live with you, pets.
 You are needed in the home for a reason.
 Make time for and “pack around” those, not “instead of”.